 Leads

-Example: A digital marketing agency offers a free website audit to capture leads from small business owners interested in improving their online presence.
+Example: A marketing agency offers a free website audit to capture leads from small business owners who want to improve their results.

 Objective 05